Gigabyte AORUS ELITE P1000W 80 Plus Platinum Fully Modular PCIe 5.1 ICE Power Supply Unit, ATX 3.1, 12VHPWR GPU Connector, Flat Cables

 My testing process involved putting the Gigabyte AORUS ELITE P1000W PSU through three weeks of real-world usage in a high-power system: Ryzen 9 7950X, RTX 4090, 64GB DDR5, and multiple NVMe drives.
 I measured power draw at the wall using a calibrated power meter, monitored temperatures with thermal probes, and logged fan noise across different load scenarios.
 The PSU powered gaming sessions (Cyberpunk 2077 at 4K with RT Overdrive, which pulls massive transient loads), 3D rendering workloads in Blender, and extended stress tests using FurMark combined with Prime95.

-I specifically focused on how the PSU handled the RTX 4090’s notorious power spikes – the brief 600W+ transients that cause older power supplies to shut down or trigger over-current protection.
+I specifically focused on how the PSU handled the RTX 4090’s notorious power spikes, the brief 600W+ transients that cause older power supplies to shut down or trigger over-current protection.
 The native 12VHPWR cable was tested with proper connector seating and cable management to assess any thermal issues at the plug.
 Noise measurements were taken at 30cm distance in a quiet room (ambient 24dB), and I monitored ripple voltage using an oscilloscope on the 12V rail during peak loads.

 Price Analysis: Is £175 Fair Value?

-The current price of £149.99 positions this PSU in an interesting market segment.
+The current price of Check price positions this PSU in an interesting market segment.
 It’s notably cheaper than Corsair’s RM1000x (£200+) and Seasonic’s PRIME TX-1000 (£230+), but more expensive than budget options like the MSI MAG A1000GL (£120).
-The 90-day average of £160.91 suggests the price has crept up slightly, though not dramatically.
+The 90-day average of Check price suggests the price has crept up slightly, though not dramatically.

 For a 1000W 80 Plus Platinum unit with proper ATX 3.0 implementation, this pricing is competitive.
 You’re essentially paying £30-40 more than Bronze-rated alternatives to get better efficiency (which saves money on electricity bills over time) and higher-quality components.
-The 100% Japanese capacitors alone justify some of that premium – these components have longer lifespans and better temperature tolerance than cheaper Chinese capacitors.
+The 100% Japanese capacitors alone justify some of that premium, these components have longer lifespans and better temperature tolerance than cheaper Chinese capacitors.

 Budget-conscious buyers might consider the MSI MAG A650BN 650w bronze PSU if they’re running mid-range systems, though that unit lacks PCIe 5.0 support and offers significantly less wattage headroom.
 For modern high-end builds, the extra cost here buys peace of mind.
+Alternatively, if you’re looking for a reliable mid-range option, the CORSAIR RM650e PSU offers a compelling balance of performance and efficiency.

 Performance: Power Delivery and Efficiency

 The Gigabyte AORUS ELITE P1000W PSU delivered rock-solid performance across all testing scenarios.
-Under maximum load (pulling 850W at the wall with the system drawing approximately 780W DC), efficiency measured 91.2% – comfortably within 80 Plus Platinum specifications.
+Under maximum load (pulling 850W at the wall with the system drawing approximately 780W DC), efficiency measured 91.2%, comfortably within 80 Plus Platinum specifications.
 At typical gaming loads (400-500W system draw), efficiency climbed to 93%, which translates to less wasted heat and lower electricity costs.

 The 12V rail showed excellent voltage regulation, staying within 0.5% of nominal even during the RTX 4090’s aggressive power transients.
-This is critical – older PSUs often dip below specification during these brief spikes, causing system instability.
+This is critical, older PSUs often dip below specification during these brief spikes, causing system instability.
 The ATX 3.0 specification allows for 200% power excursions lasting up to 100 microseconds, and this PSU handled them without flinching.
 I never experienced a single unexpected shutdown or GPU throttling during testing.

 Ripple and noise on the 12V rail measured just 18mV peak-to-peak under full load, well below the 120mV ATX specification limit.
 Lower ripple means cleaner power delivery to components, which can improve stability and potentially extend hardware lifespan.
 The 5V and 3.3V rails showed similarly clean output.